netspective-labs/aide/postgres/README.md

 - `id`: unique ID where "XYZ" will be used by pgpass.ts to identify connection (required)
-- `description`: human=friendly elaboration of purpose (optional)
+- `description`: human-friendly elaboration of purpose (optional)
-- `boundary`: human=friendly name of network or location of the connection (optional)
+- `boundary`: human-friendly name of network or location of the connection (optional)

 ### `pgpass` binary installation